amazingfate/baka-build/README.md

 Static Libguess
 ---------------
 I have not built a static mpv successfully because I can't build a static version of libguess.
 Anyone knows please tell me.
-You have to add ```diable-libguess``` to configure or just remove the package ```mingw-w64-x86_64```.
+You have to add ```disable-libguess``` to configure or just remove the package ```mingw-w64-x86_64```.

 Install Qt5-static
 ------------------